Emergency Pediatric Dentist

 Dislodged or Loosened Teeth

-First, contact our office immediately to make arrangements to meet with our pediatric dentists.
+First, contact our emergency pediatric dentist immediately to make arrangements to meet with our pediatric dentists.
 Then place an icepack or cold compress over the area to relieve swelling and discomfort.
 You may also use a mild pain reliever.

 Our pediatric dentists will examine the dislodged or loosened tooth and reposition and stabilize it again in your mouth.
 If it remains in the mouth and is attached to the blood vessels and nerves, you may not need a root canal.
 If the tooth does not heal, a root canal treatment may be necessary.